 Before you go and buy Stellar Lumens, you will want to find a decent wallet.
 A wallet allows you to store your Stellar Lumens securely.
 It’s a good idea to have one ready before you invest in XLM – it’s a far safer way to store cryptocurrency than leaving it on the exchange.
 There are plenty of good options on the market, including:

 - Ledger Nano X: Ledger Nano X is a hardware wallet, which means you can store your XLM (along with 30 other cryptocurrencies) offline on a super-secure wireless device.

 - Atomic Wallet: A desktop wallet that’s compatible with Windows and Mac OS, Atomic is versatile and easy to use.
 It also facilitates atomic swaps, a simple process that allows you to ‘swap’ one cryptocurrency for another without the need for a third-party to facilitate the exchange.

 Step 2.
 Find a Stellar exchange

-There are plenty of exchanges on offer if you want to buy and sell Stellar Lumens.
+There are plenty of exchanges on offer if you want to buy Stellar Lumens as well as sell the tokens.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
-To get you started, here are two of our favourite Stellar exchanges:
+To get you started, here are two of our favourite exchanges to buy Stellar Lumens:

 Step 3.
 Withdraw your Stellar

-In the interests of securing your XLM, it’s a good idea to move your currency out of the exchange and into your wallet as soon as possible.
+In the interests of securing your XLM, it’s a good idea to move your currency out of the exchange and into your wallet as soon as you buy Stellar Lumens.
 To withdraw your XLM to your wallet you need to generate an address then paste it in the relevant field of your exchange account.

 How to trade Stellar – step-by-step guide